 All of these combined would raise the risk of allergies, even if you don’t go outside.
 These usually include irritation in the throat, influenza, and several kinds of infections.

 The result would be an emission of carbon monoxide and nitrogen dioxide.
-There are still a large number of people who use such sources to heat their houses or some specific room.
-When used daily, these sources would definitely increase indoor air pollution by a large amount.
+Many still use such sources to heat their houses or rooms.
+When used daily, these sources would increase indoor air pollution by a large amount.

-However, it is to be hoped that this technology would become more common and inexpensive as time wears on.
+However, it is hoped that this technology will become more common and inexpensive as time passes.
 We can only make efforts to leave a cleaner future for our future generations, both inside and out.